UnifiedPush/documentation/content/users/distributors/gotify.md

 ## Requirements

 * A server to connect to.
-There is, at this moment, no server opened to registration.
+There is, at this moment, no server open for registration.
 But if you can't self-host yours, come on matrix (or IRC) unifiedpush room to ask if someone can create an account for you.
 Maybe someone will!

 ## Setting Up